MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 - [Latency](/azure/frontdoor/routing-methods#latency): The latency-based routing ensures that requests are sent to the lowest latency origins acceptable within a sensitivity range.
 In other words, requests get sent to the nearest set of origins in respect to network latency.
 - [Priority](/azure/frontdoor/routing-methods#priority): A priority can be set to your origins when you want to configure a primary origin to service all traffic.
 The secondary origin can be a backup in case the primary origin becomes unavailable.
-- [Weighted](/azure/frontdoor/routing-methods#weighted): A weighted value can be assigned to your origins when you want to distribute traffic across a set of origins evenly or according to the weight coefficients.
+- [Weighted](/azure/frontdoor/routing-methods#weighted): You can assign a weight to your origins when you want to distribute traffic across a set of origins evenly or according to the weight coefficients.
 Traffic gets distributed by the weight value if the latencies of the origins are within the acceptable latency sensitivity range in the origin group.
 - [Session Affinity](/azure/frontdoor/routing-methods#affinity): You can configure session affinity for your frontend hosts or domains to ensure requests from the same end user gets sent to the same origin.

 The following diagram shows the steps for the message flow during deployment time and runtime.